Duncan-Alexander-Coutts/compound-explorer/README.md

 - A light algorithm to potentially highlight outlying results more effectively to the user
 - Some light e2e tests written in cypress or selenium
 - If the application state became more complex I would consider using a state management tool such as Redux.

+## Issues

+There are two warnings raised in the browser by the chart component on initial render.
+There is nothing I can do about that on end at this time.